UniversalDependencies/docs/_tr-overview/tokenization.md

 ##### The suffix -lI

 This is a productive derivational suffix that derives adjectives and nouns from nouns.
 It has multiple functions.
-In some of these functions we can perfectly do without splitting, but for the sake of ease of annotation we split all, except clearly lexiaclized cases, e.g., *akıl<b>lı</b>* 'mind-lI = clever', *köy<b>lü</b>* 'village-lI = villager', *üç-lü* 'three-lI = trio'.
+In some of these functions we can perfectly do without splitting, but for the sake of ease of annotation we split all, except clearly lexicalized cases, e.g., *akıl<b>lı</b>* 'mind-lI = clever', *köy<b>lü</b>* 'village-lI = villager', *üç-lü* 'three-lI = trio'.

 *üç yatak odalı ev* 'a/the house with three bedrooms'.
 Note that the correct bracketing is *[üç [yatak oda]]-lı ev* not